 EOD in Forex

-Since the forex market is active five days a week without any breaks, the meaning of EOD may sound irrelevant compared to the stock markets.
+The forex market hours are active five days a week without any breaks, the meaning of EOD may sound irrelevant compared to the stock markets.
 However, EOD can still be a usable strategy in the forex market.

 Those who use this strategy define their EOD forex trading system based on the close of the New York session, which marks the transition to a quieter Asian session.
 This is a good time when the rate of abrupt price movements is relatively low, and price fluctuations are at their minimum.
 Therefore, EOD forex trading strategies can be implemented based on session closes.